Corus Entertainment (TSE:CJR.B) Trading Down 31.6% on Analyst Downgrade

-Separately, Royal Bank Of Canada lowered their price objective on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a research report on Wednesday, October 29th.
-One research analyst has rated the stock with a Hold rating and one has assigned a Sell rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Reduce” and an average target price of C$0.08.
+Separately, Royal Bank Of Canada lowered their target price on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research note on Wednesday, October 29th.
+One analyst has rated the stock with a Hold rating and one has assigned a Sell rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Reduce” and a consensus target price of C$0.08.

 Corus Entertainment Stock Performance